kreier/ml/README.md

 - [Async/parallel speculative execution with llama.cpp](https://github.com/ggerganov/llama.cpp/discussions/6853), okuvshvnov, 2024/04/24
 - [SpecExec: Massively Parallel Speculative Decoding for Interactive LLM Inference on Consumer Devices](https://www.together.ai/blog/specexec), article on together.ai, 2024-06-18

 ## Lessons learned so far

-- 2023/03/05 Larger models are better, you need more RAM
+- 2023/03/05 Larger models are better, you need more RAM.
+More **expensive**.
-- 2024/07/10 Faster GPUs generate the tokens faster
+- 2024/07/10 Faster GPUs generate the tokens faster.
+Faster means more **expensive**.
 - 2024/07/20 You need newer GPUs.
 At least [Maxwell](https://en.wikipedia.org/wiki/Maxwell_(microarchitecture)) ([CUDA](https://en.wikipedia.org/wiki/CUDA) Compute Capability 5.0) for inference with ollama.
 You need at least [Volta](https://en.wikipedia.org/wiki/Volta_(microarchitecture)) (Cuda CC 7.0) to run the Triniton compiler if you build your own nanoGPT.
-The newer, the more expensive.
+The newer, the more **expensive**.
 - 2024/10/05 It's actually the memory speed.
 Faster GPUs in general also have faster memory access.
 Only for the first PP (promt processing) stage you need raw GPU power, after that in TG (token generation) or EV (evaluation) it is mainly RAM bandwidth.
+And again, faster RAM is more **expensive**.
 - 2024/11/10 Finally a reason to have more VRAM for the GPU and really fast memory.
 For smarphones: To use AI you need more memory.
 Flagships in Android had a lot of RAM compared to Apples offerings, but no convincing use case.
 With AI its capacity and speed!
 And in a way Apple was prepared for years with how the M1 was designed.
 Now all phones have 8 GB RAM.
 - 2024/11/25 Speculative execution could speed up things.